open-telemetry/opentelemetry-demo/README.md

 ## Documentation

-We have robust documentation available in the [docs](./docs/) folder.
+We have detailed documentation available in the [docs](./docs/) folder.
 If you're curious about a specific feature the docs [README](./docs/README.md) can point you in the right direction.